Periodic monopoles and difference modules: Asymptotic behaviour of periodic monopoles of GCK-type

-We also have similar estimates for the derivatives of the left hand side.
-Many of the estimates for harmonic bundles can be generalized for asymptotically harmonic bundles.
-Hence, we may obtain estimates for periodic monopoles of GCK-type.
-See Corollary \ref{cor;17.10.6.1}, for example.
+Many of the estimates for harmonic bundles can be generalized to estimates for asymptotic harmonic bundles.
+(See \S\ref{subsection;17.10.21.10} and \cite[\S5.5]{Mochizuki-doubly-periodic}.)
+It allows us to obtain estimates for periodic monopoles of GCK-type.
+For example, we obtain the estimate for the curvature $F(\nabla)$ of the monopole $(E,h,\nabla,\phi)$ of GCK-type. \begin{cor}[Corollary \ref{cor;17.10.6.1}] For the expression